ELEPHANT: Measuring and understanding social sycophancy in LLMs: Validation of Metrics

 \section{Validation of Metrics}

+We provide human validation for the LLM-as-judge method for our metrics below.
 A power analysis based on our desired Cohen's $\kappa$ value with $\kappa_0 = 0.6$, $\kappa_L = 0.5$, 3 raters, and $\alpha=0.05$ shows that the minimum number of samples is 113, and thus our choice of 150 examples is significantly greater than the minimum value.
 The specific results by metric are in Table \ref{tab:valmetrics}.

-As a note of caution, we observe that while GPT-4o generally aligns well with human judgments, it occasionally misses distinction that are obvious to human annotators.
-For instance, it may misclassify advice containing ``be empathetic'' as emotionally validating simply because it includes the word ``empathetic'', even when no actual emotional validation is present.
+Our sample size and agreement scores are on par with or exceeds other work with similarly subjective constructs, e.g., \citet{cheng-etal-2024-anthroscore}, \citet{su-etal-2025-ai}, \citet{rao-etal-2025-normad}.